- Where and When do you train?

 Our method of training, in all classes, is ‘Positive Reinforcement’; we do not allow rough treatment, tagging, shouting or force at training.

-In Puppy Class – for dogs under 20 weeks of age on joining – we teach socialisation, good manners, bite inhibition and basic behaviours eg sit, down, come, walk on a loose lead and, settle.
+In Junior Beginner Class (introduced in Term 3 2018 and replaced Puppy Class) for dogs under 20 weeks of age on joining – we teach socialisation, good manners, bite inhibition and basic behaviours eg sit, down, come, walk on a loose lead, settle etc.

 In Beginner Class – for dogs over 20 weeks of age on joining – we teach all the things you will need to enjoy your dog in normal day-to-day living.
 This includes sit, down, stand, come, stays, walk on loose lead, settle, socialisation etc.